- Year 2020

 - medicines which, following prior consent of the Public Health Supervisory Service and in accordance with rules to be stipulated ministerial regulation, are delivered following an order placed at the initiative of a doctor and which are intended for your use under his supervision, if:

 - these medicines have been prepared in the Netherlands by a manufacturer with a licence for preparing medicines pursuant to the Medicines Act (Geneesmiddelenwet), and prepared in accordance with the specifications of that doctor; or

-- these medicines are sold in another EU or EEA country or in a third country, and are imported into Dutch territory at the request of that doctor if you suffer from an illness suffered by no more than 1 in 150,000 inhabitants in the Netherlands;
+- these medicines are sold in another EU country or in a third country, and are imported into Dutch territory at the request of that doctor if you suffer from an illness suffered by no more than 1 in 150,000 inhabitants in the Netherlands;

 - Dietary preparations as referred to in Appendix 2 of the Healthcare Insurance Regulations.

 Medicinal care also includes the advice and support which dispensing chemists generally provide for the assessment and responsible use of prescribed medicines.

 Read the HollandZorg Conditions of Insurance (pdf) for further information about the reimbursement of medicines under the public healthcare insurance, as referred to above.

 Under our supplementary insurance you will qualify for the reimbursement of:

 You will qualify for the reimbursement of the statutory personal contribution for medicinal care if you need the medicines for at least three consecutive months.This does not include the statutory personal contribution for anticonceptives.
 Herefor applies another reimbursement.

 - Gastric acid inhibitors